 The state is a major source of timber for construction and furniture making in Nigeria.
-It is endowed with rich forest reserves with exotic and varied economic trees such as teak, gmelina, and indigenous tree species.
+It is endowed with rich forest reserves that have exotic and varied economic trees such as teak, gmelina, and indigenous tree species amongst others.
 To make industry entry easy, the government gives out licenses to participants in that industry to cut and process timber.
-The state has a volume target of six million cubic meters per annum.
-There are existing players in this industry, such as Premier Timber industries and Wanwood Nigeria Limited.
-There are opportunities for local and foreign investors to set up timber processing plants and furniture factories in Ondo State because of the abundant presence of raw materials used in furniture making.
+The state has a volume target of 6 million cubic meters per annum.
+There are existing players in this industry such as Premier Timber industries and Wanwood Nigeria Limited.
+There are opportunities for local and foreign investors to set up timber processing plants and furniture factories in Ondo State because of the abundant presence of raw materials used in furniture making within the state.